zombience/audio_analyzer/README.md

 DISCALIMER:
 if you are using realtime input, there is currently a gap when the realtime buffer is filled as the buffers are swapped, and will be perceived as a pop or a gap in audio, depending on the speed of your system.

-i will address this issue in a future update.
+~~i will address this issue in a future update.~~
+I am planning an update that will address this issue, but it will be a major API-breaking update.
+Several issues will be addressed, and a new audio-analysis core will be implemented along with various other improvements.

 #### Mixer ####
 The main mixer that contains the output group that the attached Audio Source has assigned.